 Finally, we show that $S$ is embedded in $V$: given $x_n,x\in S$ such that $\lim x_n=x$ in $V$, we claim that convergence also holds in $S$.
 Consider the diagram:

-Given $\{x_{n_k}\}$ a subsequence, $\lim \bar x_{n_k}=\bar x$ in $V/K$ and also in $S/K$ for it is embedded.
-Now, the vertical arrows are proper maps, being the quotient maps of compact group actions.
-Hence, there has to be a convergent subsequence of $\{x_{n_k}\}$ in $S$, whose limit must be $x$.
+The sequence $\bar x_n=x_n K$ has limit $\bar x=x K$ in $V/K$ and also in $S/K$, since the later is embedded.
+Now, the vertical maps are proper, being the quotient maps of compact group actions.
+Hence, there is a convergent subsequence $\{x_{n_k}\}$ in $S$, whose limit must be $x$.
 We conclude that $\lim x_n=x$ in $S$ and the result follows. \end{proof}

-It should be noted that if one drops the properness assumption the previous characterization of an embedding does not hold: there are examples of full saturated subgroupoids that are not embedded but induce embeddings on the orbit space.
+It should be noted that if one drops the separated assumption then the previous characterization of an embedding does not hold: there are examples of full saturated subgroupoids that are not embedded but induce embeddings on the orbit space.

-\begin{example} Consider the action by rotations $\Z_4\action\R^2$ around the origin and let $G=\Z_4\ltimes \R^2$ be the corresponding action groupoid.
-Now let $H$ be the immersed subgroupoid obtained by removing the non-trivial isotropy at 0 and restricting to the immersed submanifold: $\{(x,0):x\in\R\}\cup \{(0,y):y>0\}\cup\{(0,y):y<0\}$ (disjoint union).
-Then $H$ is a full saturated subgroupoid and the induced map on the orbit spaces is a topological embedding, but $H\to G$ is not an embedding. \end{example}